mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 Focus on Facts and Restrict the Flow of Misinformation
 ------------------------------------------------------
 ```
+Action on COVID-19 at home and abroad is urgently needed to save lives.
 Get vaccinated.
 Help your family and friends do the same.
 Get boosted.
 Help your family and friends do the same.
 Ventilate shared spaces.